Rishi8522/College-Admission-Portal-/README.md

 - Place the project files (HTML, PHP, etc.) in XAMPP's `htdocs` directory.
 - Access the application through the browser at `http://localhost/`.

+## CSS Styling

+The project includes a CSS file (`styles.css`) for styling the HTML elements.
+Here are some of the key styles applied:

+- Body styles for setting the font family and background color.
+- Container styles for limiting the width and centering the content.
+- Heading styles for aligning and styling headings.
+- Form styles for styling input elements and buttons.
+- Error and success message styles for displaying feedback to the user.

+- Feel free to customize the CSS file to match your project's design requirements.

 ## Usage

 - Open `registration.html` to register as a new user.